-Speaking off ice, avoid heat at all costs.
+Speaking of ice, avoid heat at all costs.
 Heat sets off histamines and can make the rash so much worse and increase the swelling and discomfort.
 Stay inside, crank your thermostat down to the meat locker setting and be still.
 I cannot over express my gratitude for air conditioning and my freezer over this last week.

 You probably already know, histamine receptors are what is in your body reacting to the allergen, so antihistamines block them from responding.
 I have been taking over the counter antihistamines daily, it is hard to know how well they are working because it is possible that the reaction could have been worse without them.

-TOPICAL PERSCRIPTION STEROIDS
+TOPICAL PRESCRIPTION STEROIDS

-Not just poison ivy itch relief or improvement, complete transformation.
+Not just poison ivy itch relief or improvement, but a complete transformation.
 I do not love to do steroids at all but severe reactions can last for weeks to months if not treated, trust me, I have been there too.

-Another little scary tidbit my doctor told me was that the oil from the plant can live on clothing and fabric, like sofas and recliners, for 2 WEEKS!
+Another little scary tidbit my doctor shared with me was that the oil from the plant can live on clothing and fabric, like sofas and recliners, for 2 WEEKS!

 I hope this helps because poison ivy is seriously the devil.
-I will let y’all know when I am on better terms with my husband.
+I will let y’all know when I am on better terms with my hubby.
 In the meantime, I am sleeping with frozen corn and peas all over my body, sitting in baths full of oatmeal and eating chocolate.